Clinical Microbiology Short Essay Question And Answers

 • Man is the only natural host.

-• Herpes simplex virus are two types as follows.
+• Herpes simplex virus has two types as follows.

 • Cutaneous infections: These include: